GoogleChromeLabs/wp-sitemaps/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

 ### Steps to test
-Please describe the tests required to verify your changes.
+Describe the tests required to verify your changes.
 Provide instructions so the PR Tester can check functionality and also list any relevant details and / or dependancies required for your tests.

 ### Acceptance criteris